Ti-tanium/Color-Scheme-Style-Classifier/README.md

  <img src="./images/cute_4.jpg">

  ## Classfier
  The classifer is trained using lightGBM.
 The data set has 30 features(5*3 rgb and 5*3 hls).
-The multi_error of the model is arround 32% (it's a little bit high:eyes:), there is still a long way to go.
-Any suggestion would be appreciated:blush:.
+The Accuracy of the model is arround 0.9263.
+Any suggestion to improve the model would be appreciated:blush:.
  The parameters used to train lightGBM model are as follows:
  ```
+# specify your configurations as a dict
 params = {
     'boosting_type': 'gbdt',
     'objective': 'multiclass',
     'metric': {'multi_error'},